 Cosy pubs in Dorset to snuggle up in this winter

 Roaring open fires, hidden nooks and crannies and huge comfy armchairs are all signature traits of a cosy pub – and Dorset has cosy pubs aplenty.
-Here are just some of the best inns to snuggle up in this winter
+Here are just some of the best inns to snuggle up in as the nights draw in and the temperatures drop

 The Castle Inn can be found a huff and a puff up the hill from Dorset's famous Lulworth Cove and it's just the spot for a bit of rejuvenation after a brisk walk on the beach.